The Truth Behind Why McDonald’s Ice Cream Machines Keep Breaking

 Yes, McBroken.

 McBroken tracks the status of McDonald’s ice cream machines by placing online orders for sundaes.
-If the order is accepted, the restaurant location is assigned a green “working” status.
+If the online order is accepted, the restaurant location is assigned a green “working” status.
 If not, the tool assigns a red “broken” status, warning ice cream customers to try another location to fulfill their sweet tooth craving.

-(The site was created by @rashiq in 2020.)
+McBroken was created by @rashiq in 2020.

 At time of writing, 14.72% — that’s about 1 in 7 — McDonald’s ice cream machines were broken according to the site.

-The answer comes down to an exclusive supplier relationship between McDonald’s and Taylor Company, a soft serve ice cream machine manufacturer.
+It begins with an exclusive supplier relationship between McDonald’s and Taylor Company, a soft serve ice cream machine manufacturer.

 The Trouble With Exclusivity